 Cooking with or for others, even if it’s the people you see every day, also feeds your need for socialization.
 And don’t forget to occasionally treat yourself to something that you really like.
 Just make it healthy.
 Remember that you can eat healthy even if you’re on a budget.

 We’re all under some degree of stress.
 Connecting with loved ones, even via video or phone, can help bring it under control if it is becoming a problem.

 “Have a conversation with someone who loves you or you feel close to,” Dr. Hillinger says.
 “Even those little interactions can make us feel less lonely.”

 No one thing is going to work for everybody, but in general, keeping a routine like going to bed and waking up at the same time every day can be helpful.
 A ritual, something you do every night before bed, helps set the stage for a good night’s sleep.
 A nightly cup of tea, a bath, reading, playing with your child, listening to a podcast – any of these may eventually signal to the body that it’s time to wind down.

-Take in some of the sunshine San Diego’s famous for (with sunscreen, of course).
-Enjoying the fresh air, even if you’re wearing a mask, can help shift your perspective.
+Take in some of the sunshine San Diego is famous for (with sunscreen, of course).
+Enjoying the fresh air can help shift your perspective.